Tim Oyer has served as President and Managing Partner of Wolf Greenfield since 2007.

 Tim counsels clients in industry and academia, from venture-backed high-tech companies building domestic and international intellectual property portfolios, to larger companies with mature product streams, in all cases aligning IP strategy with client business goals.
 Tim also serves venture capital firms in evaluating the IP position of companies that are the target of potential investment.

 Before entering graduate school at MIT, Tim was involved in epidemiology research at the Harvard School of Public Health.
 He also has industrial chemical research experience, and he has authored several publications in both the chemical and legal fields.

 "Tim is incredible at client service and decision-making skills and has access to the best people in the firm."

 "For someone as busy as Tim is, he always makes sure he is on top of what is going on with our portfolio and projects and makes sure the attorneys are getting the work done.
 He spends a lot of time managing the relationship."

 "When I need to speak with Tim—weekends or evenings—he is always available."

 Tim has been repeatedly named to the list of Massachusetts Super Lawyers in the field of intellectual property law, and to The Best Lawyers in America©.

-Tim was also named a "Life Science Star" by the fourth annual edition of LMG Life Sciences.
+Tim has also repeatedly been named a "Life Science Star" by LMG Life Sciences.
 The LMG Life Sciences guide is based on nearly 1,000 interviews and surveys completed by partners active in the market, interviews with clients and leading lawyers, and review of public information.